 Give us a ring and we will get you to come along to one of our social “roll-up” afternoons on a Tuesday or Saturday and get one of our members to show you around.

-The ditch is the gully that surrounds the edge of the green its often filled with stones or pebbles.
+The ditch is the gully that surrounds the edge of the green and can be filled with stones, pebbles or chipped rubber or can be laid in artificial grass.

 The bowl is made of wood, rubber or plastic resin.
 It is nearly round in shape it has one side that is semi-flat.
 The side of the bowl that is the more flat is the bias side, and it is identified by the small grooved rings surrounding its centre.
 Opposite it is the non-bias side of the bowl, its identified by the large grooved rings surrounding its centre.
 The bias is weighted which causes the bowl to curve when it is moving.
 When delivering a bowl the bias should be on the inside, for example; if you are bowling with your right hand, forehand, you will have the bias side on the left.
 If you are bowling with your right hand, backhand, you will have the bias side on the right.
 A bowl is solid and reasonably weighty (between 1.4kg-1.59kg.
 The weight of a bowl varies depending on the size, with the size of the bowl ranging from sizes 00 to 5 with 00 being the smallest.